-World Heritage-listed LORD HOWE ISLAND is a kind of Australian Galapagos, and a favourite destination for ecotourists.
-Just 11km long and 2.8km across at its widest point, the crescent-shaped island’s only industry other than tourism is its plantations of kentia palms, and two-thirds of the island is designated as Permanent Park Reserve.
+World Heritage-listed LORD HOWE ISLAND is a kind of Australian Galapagos, and a favourite destination for ecotourists attracted by its rugged beauty.
+It is 700km northeast of Sydney, on the same latitude as Port Macquarie, and is technically a part of New South Wales, despite its distance from the mainland.
+Its nearest neighbour is Norfolk Island, 900km further northeast.
+Just 11km long and 2.8km across at its widest point, two-thirds of the crescent-shaped island is designated as Permanent Park Reserve.
 As you fly in, you’ll get a stunning view of the whole of the volcanic island: the towering summits of rainforest-clad Mount Gower (875m) and Mount Lidgbird (777m) at the southern end; the narrow centre with its idyllic lagoon and a coral reef extending about 6km along the west coast; and a group of tiny islets off the lower northern end of the island providing sanctuary for the prolific birdlife.
 Much of the surrounding waters and islands fall within Lord Howe’s protective marine park.

-The emphasis here is on tranquillity: there are only 350 islanders; no rowdy nightclubs spoiling the peace; no mobile-phone coverage; and most of the 400 visitors allowed at any one time are couples and families.
-Even disregarding the island’s ecological attractions, it’s a fascinating place to stay: most visitors are intrigued by the small details of island life, such as how children are schooled and how food is brought from the mainland, and are generally eager to sample life in this egalitarian paradise where no one locks their car (or even takes the key out of the ignition), bike or house.
+The emphasis here is on tranquillity and most of the four hundred visitors allowed at any one time are couples and families.
 Though it’s expensive to get to the island, once here you’ll find that cruises, activities and bike rental are all relatively affordable.
-The island’s climate is subtropical, with temperatures rising from a mild 19 °C in winter to 26 °C in the summer, and an annual rainfall of 1650mm.
+The island’s climate is subtropical, with temperatures rising from a mild 19°C in winter to 26°C in the summer, and an annual rainfall of 1650mm.
 It’s cheaper to visit in the winter, though some places are closed.

 With the decline of whaling, economic salvation came in the form of the kentia palm, which was in demand as a house plant, making its seeds a lucrative export.
-Tourism later become the mainstay – Lord Howe was a popular cruise-ship stopover before World War II, and after the war it began to be visited by holidaymakers from Sydney, who came by seaplane.
+Tourism later became the mainstay – Lord Howe was a popular cruise-ship stopover before World War II, and after the war it began to be visited by holiday-makers from Sydney, who came by seaplane.